-- 2.1 The Council has had an informal approach from Hartsholme Cricket Club to consider if it would be prepared to let it 'adopt' the adjacent play area. - 2.2 The club has a new strategy for development including much wider engagement with the local community and it believes that taking on the existing poorly equipped play area, and investing in it so as to make it an asset to visitors to their site, would both help the local community and aid their strategy. - 2.3 The club have asked for a lease for the site, at no cost, in return for which they will invest in the site, take on its maintenance commitments, and maintain open public access.
+- 2.1 The Council received a report on this issue in February this year.
+Since then issues have developed and it was felt appropriate that, given the sensitivities attached to such proposals, that this matter be reconsidered in light of the additional information now proffered. - 2.2 The Council has had an informal approach from Hartsholme Cricket and Social Club, and Lincoln United (LUHCSC) to consider if it would be prepared to let them 'adopt' the adjacent play area. - 2.3 The club has a new strategy for development including much wider engagement with the local community and it believes that taking on the existing poorly equipped play area, and investing in it so as to make it an asset to visitors to their site, would both help the local community and aid their strategy. - 2.4 The club have asked for a lease for the site, at no cost, in return for which they will invest in the site, take on its maintenance commitments, and maintain open public access.